imperialCHEPI/healthgps/development.md

 cmake --build --preset='debug-build-linux'
 ctest --preset='core-test-linux'
 ```
-All available options for CMake *prestes* are defined in the `CMakePresets.json` file, which also declare many of the options previously provided to CMake via command line arguments.
-The use of presets provides consistent builds scripts across development and CI/CD environments using source control for reproducibility.
+All available options are defined using CMake *prestes* in the `CMakePresets.json` file, which also declare *build presets* and other options previously provided to CMake via command line arguments.
+The use of *presets* provides consistent build scripts across development and CI/CD environments using source control for reproducibility.

 ## Third-party components

 The project dependencies are included using [vcpkg](https://github.com/microsoft/vcpkg) package manager, and declared in the *vcpkg.json* manifest file.
-The package manager is integrated with CMake and automatically invoked by the ```find_package``` command during build.
+The package manager is integrated with CMake and automatically invoked by the `find_package` command during build.

 | Name  | License |
 |:---   |:---     |